opengisch/QField-docs/documentation/get-started/faq.en.md

     ## I have a question about QField or QFieldCloud.
 Who can I ask?
     We have a [discussion platform](https://github.com/opengisch/QField/discussions) to connect with other members of our community.
 If you need a professional support please [contact us](mailto:info@opengis.ch).

+You can find more plans and service related questions in the [QFieldCloud FAQ](https://qfield.cloud/faq/) page.